snowplow-archive/snowplow.github.com/_posts/2015-07-12-snowplow-r67-bohemian-waxwing-released.md

 <h3>Scala Kinesis Enrich</h3>

-* If you want to include Snowplow Tracking for this application please append the following:
+* If you want to include Snowplow tracking for this application please append the following:
   - This is a wholly optional section, if you do not want Tracking to occur simply do not add this to your HOCON.

 {% highlight bash %}